hongzhonglu/vivarium/doc/getting_started.rst

 agents in new threads as requested via Kafka messages so you don't have to launch each agent in its own terminal tab.
 Furthermore, this enables cell division wherein a cell agent process ends and two new ones begin.
-But to debug an agent, see the :ref:`agents-in-terminal-windows` instructions above.
+To debug an agent, though, see the :ref:`agents-in-terminal-windows` instructions above.

 Let's take a look at an example of using Shepherd.
 We'll be able to